Cheap flights to Bordeaux

 As a city famed for its wine, its little wonder that a booming dining scene has grown throughout Bordeaux - offering everyone from discerning diners to those on a budget unforgettable food.
-If you’re keen to keep things traditional make a booking at Garopapilles for mouth-watering French fare that’s lovingly paired with only the best regional wines.
-Other places worthy of a visit include Oiseau Bleu for fine dining in a former police station and Le Petit Commerce for a laidback dinner that doesn’t compromise on flavour.
-If a few too many regional wines have got you in the mood for dancing then make sure you visit toe-tapping haunts like the quirky Le Herald’s or Caf’ka, which serves coffee by day and then transforms into a pulsating dance bar by night.
-Whatever you’re in the mood for, the eclectic city of Bordeaux is certain to throw it at you and then some!
+If you're keen to keep things traditional make a booking at Garopapilles for mouth-watering French fare that's lovingly paired with only the best regional wines.
+Other places worthy of a visit include Oiseau Bleu for fine dining in a former police station and Le Petit Commerce for a laidback dinner that doesn't compromise on flavour.
+If a few too many regional wines have got you in the mood for dancing then make sure you visit toe-tapping haunts like the quirky Le Herald's.
+Whatever you're in the mood for, the eclectic city of Bordeaux is certain to throw it at you and then some!

-Fast becoming a serious rival for Paris’s fashion crown, Bordeaux is a fantastic shopping destination, whatever your budget.
-High end fashion and designer boutiques are clustered around the Triangle-d’Or, whilst more reasonably priced fashion, beauty and homeware buys can be found around the Rue Ste Cathérine - a lengthy pedestrianized street packed with high-street stores and smaller boutiques.
+Fast becoming a serious rival for Paris' fashion crown, Bordeaux is a fantastic shopping destination, whatever your budget.
+High end fashion and designer boutiques are clustered around the Triangle-d'Or, whilst more reasonably priced fashion, beauty and homeware buys can be found around the Rue Sainte-Catherine - a lengthy pedestrianized street packed with high-street stores and smaller boutiques.
 Come to Bordeaux for something a little different?
 Then make sure you pay a visit to the Chartrons district, which is renowned for its art, vintage and antique pieces.
-Bordeaux also delivers when it comes to the traditional French market – the best foodie one has to be Marché des Capucins or Marché des Quais for food shopping with riverside views on a Sunday.
+Bordeaux also delivers when it comes to the traditional French market - the best foodie ones are Marché des Capucins or Marché des Quais for food shopping with riverside views on a Sunday.